Fourth Annual Meeting of AWRN

-The main topic for day one is “Global Animal Welfare: International Collaboration, Funding and Global Challenges”, which will include a range of talks from funding bodies and researchers with experience of working on international projects.
-In addition there will be speed networking, “Meet the Researcher” lunch and breakout groups (one of which will be aimed at Early Career Researchers), followed by a drinks event.
+The main topic for day one was “Global Animal Welfare: International Collaboration, Funding and Global Challenges”, there were a range of talks from funding bodies and researchers with experience of working on international projects.
+In addition there was speed networking, “Meet the Researcher” lunch and breakout groups (one of which will be aimed at Early Career Researchers), followed by a drinks event.

 Tuesday 17th September

-The topic for day two of the meeting is “Novel Approaches in Animal Welfare Research”.
-This day will include sessions on “Behaviour Change Theory and Practice” including a plenary from Jo White at Human Behaviour Change for Animals, “Microbiome and the Gut-Brain Axis” with a plenary from Phil Burnet at University of Oxford and a more varied session on “New Developments in Animal Welfare Science”.
-There will also be a poster session and parallel workshops linked to the topics for the day.
+The topic for day two of the meeting was “Novel Approaches in Animal Welfare Research”.
+This day included sessions on “Behaviour Change Theory and Practice” with a plenary from Jo White at Human Behaviour Change for Animals, “Microbiome and the Gut-Brain Axis” with a plenary from Phil Burnet at University of Oxford and a more varied session on “New Developments in Animal Welfare Science”.
+There was a poster session and parallel workshops linked to the topics for the day.

 Venue and Travel Information

-The whole meeting is being hosted at the University of Bristol in the Priory Road Complex, 12 Priory Road, Bristol, BS8 1TU.
+The whole meeting was hosted at the University of Bristol in the Priory Road Complex, 12 Priory Road, Bristol, BS8 1TU.
 This lovely venue is a bus ride and a short walk or a taxi ride from Bristol Temple Meads Train Station or Bristol Bus Station.

 Buses 8,9 and 72 run from Bristol Temple Meads via the City Centre to within walking distance of the venue, ask the driver for “Triangle West”.